MicrosoftDocs/defender-docs/defender-business/mdb-onboard-devices.md

 2. In the navigation pane, choose **Settings** > **Endpoints**, and then under **Device management**, choose **Onboarding**.

 3. Select **macOS**.

+4. Under **Connectivity type**, select **Streamlined**.
-In the **Deployment method** section, choose **Local script**.

-4. Select **Download onboarding package**, and save it to a removable drive.
+5. In the **Deployment method** section, choose **Local script**, and then select **Download onboarding package**.
+Save the package to a removable drive.
 Also select **Download installation package**, and save it to your removable device.

-5. On Mac, save the installation package as `wdav.pkg` to a local directory.
+6. On your Mac, save the installation package as `wdav.pkg` to a local directory.

-6. Save the onboarding package as `WindowsDefenderATPOnboardingPackage.zip` to the same directory you used for the installation package.
+7. Save the onboarding package as `WindowsDefenderATPOnboardingPackage.zip` to the same directory you used for the installation package.

-7. Use Finder to navigate to `wdav.pkg` you saved, and then open it.
+8. Use Finder to navigate to `wdav.pkg` you saved, and then open it.

-8. Select **Continue**, agree with the license terms, and then enter your password when prompted.
+9. Select **Continue**, agree with the license terms, and then enter your password when prompted.

-9. You're prompted to allow installation of a driver from Microsoft (either *System Extension Blocked* or *Installation is on hold*, or both).
+10. You're prompted to allow installation of a driver from Microsoft (either *System Extension Blocked* or *Installation is on hold*, or both).
 You must allow the driver installation.
 Select **Open Security Preferences** or **Open System Preferences** > **Security & Privacy**, and then select **Allow**.

-10. Use the following Bash command to run the onboarding package:
+11. Use the following Bash command to run the onboarding package:

    ```bash
    /usr/bin/unzip WindowsDefenderATPOnboardingPackage.zip \